Tetramethylbutane

-The compound can be obtained by reaction of Grignard reagent tert-Butylmagnesium bromide with ethyl bromide, or of ethylmagnesium bromide with tert-butyl bromide in the presence of manganese(II) ions.
-This transformation is believed to go through the dimerization of two tert-butyl radicals, which are generated by decomposition of the organomanganese compounds generated in situ.
+The compound can be obtained from ethyl bromide, tert-butyl bromide, and magnesium metal in the presence of manganese(II) ions.
+Despite conditions amenable to the formation of a Grignard reagent, organomagnesium compounds are believed not to be the active species.
+Instead, they transmetalate to organomanganese compounds, which then decompose to tert-butyl radicals, which dimerize.

 The full IUPAC name of the compound is 2,2,3,3-tetramethylbutane, but the numbers are superfluous in this case because there is no other possible arrangement of "tetramethylbutane".